 But the problem is there are two drawbacks of tethering your Smartphone.
 First of all, you will have to depend on entirely your Smartphone’s internet connection.
 Your mobile phone’s signal is the most dependent factor here.
-This can work for you if you are in your city and not travelling.
-The second problem is, a laptop consumes thrice the data than a Smartphone.
+This can work for you if you are in your city and not traveling.
+The second problem is, a laptop consumes thrice the data as a Smartphone.
 Therefore if you have a prepaid data connection, all your data will vanish within days.
-And if you have a postpaid connection, the mobile data bill that will land on your mailbox might give you a heartache.
+And if you have a postpaid connection, the mobile data bill that will land on your mailbox might give you heartache.

-To enable tethering, go to your Android phone’s settings, choose Network and Internet and then hotspot and Tethering.
+To enable tethering, go to your Android phone’s settings, choose Network and Internet, and then hotspot and Tethering.
 Now slide the toggle to the On position.
 For iOS users, you need to go to settings and turn on Personal Hotspot.
 For both iOS and Android, you need to provide a password to secure your hotspot connection.

 4. Share a friend’s internet

 If you have a friend who has an internet connection on his/her machine, you can simply share the connection.
 You can share bandwidth with a macOS machine or a Windows.
-You can ask your friend (who has a connection in their Windows computer) to go to the settings, network and internet and Mobile Hotspot.
+You can ask your friend (who has a connection in their Windows computer) to go to the settings, network and internet, and Mobile Hotspot.
 And then turn the toggle On.
 Suppose a friend of yours is getting access to free internet from any public WiFi.
 He/she can share the network with you.

 5. Use Wifi USB Dongle

-People, who do not need internet connection all day, can go for a Wifi USB Dongle.
+People, who do not need an internet connection all day, can go for a Wifi USB Dongle.
 A Dongle or internet stick is a much cheaper and convenient version than a mobile hotspot.
 Rather than paying to a long-term internet service provider or paying for a long-term mobile data plan, it’s cheaper to buy a dongle and insert a 3G or 4G sim card according to your requirement.

 The only downfall of using a dongle is you won’t get a high-speed internet connection or good Wi-Fi everywhere you go.
-The quality of dongle varies from company to company.
-So always choose a one that has good reviews and has a good brand name.
+The quality of the dongle varies from company to company.
+So always choose one that has good reviews and has a good brand name.

 6. You can use a free trial internet service

-Services like NetZero offers ten hours of dial-up internet every month for absolutely no cost.
+Services like NetZero offer ten hours of dial-up internet every month for absolutely no cost.
 Some internet service providers also offer free hours of internet for their promotion.
 So keep an eye when these promotions are active.
 As a start, you might need to provide them with your payment details while setting the account.
 All you have to do is cancel the account or the subscription before the trial period ends.
 Otherwise, after the trial period ends, they will automatically charge you from the payment details you have provided in your account.

 - Top 10 Best Business Phone and Internet Providers